igorkll/syslbuild/README.md

 if you set the 'export' flag to true in the build item, the build item will appear in the output directory after the build, otherwise it will remain in .temp but can be used for other build items during the build process
 for example, for a phone whose bootloader usually loads the kernel from the raw partition, you can separately assemble the rootfs and the kernel separately and export them separately
 for a computer, you can build a kernel, but not export it, but assemble the debian base system separately. after create a file system, copy debian and the kernel into it, and then add another build item that will make an img with a bootloader and MBR
-the assembly in syslbuild is heavily divided into items, for example, you can't just assemble a module into a file system.
+the build in syslbuild is heavily divided into items, for example, you can't just assemble a module into a file system.
 First, you need to create a separate item directory and then add it to the file system
-also, assembling a bootable img with an already installed system is also a separate assembly item in which you must add file systems, etc
+also, assembling a bootable img with an already installed system is also a separate build item in which you must add file systems, etc

 ## dependencies
 * python3